boldsuck/haveno-reto-docs/docs/haveno-ui/DirectBindTor.md

 That was all to configure a HiddenService for our Haveno app in Whonix.

-### 3. Haveno Download & Install Haveno on Whonix-Workstation
+### 3. Download & Install Haveno on Whonix-Workstation

 1. Download the latest version of the .deb & .sig version of Haveno-reto (now renamed RetoSwap) from https://github.com/retoaccess1/haveno-reto/releases/ or https://RetoSwap.com <br>
 (eg: for RetoSwap v1.0.18, download https://github.com/retoaccess1/haveno-reto/releases/download/v1.0.18/haveno-linux-deb.zip & https://github.com/retoaccess1/haveno-reto/releases/download/v1.0.18/haveno-linux-deb.zip.sig).<br>
 It should download automatically to `/home/user/.tb/tor-browser/Browser/Downloads/`

-2. Verify the signature
+2. Verify the signature<br>
 Download RetoSwap Public Key `wget https://retoswap.com/reto_public.asc`<br>
 List Fingerprint: `gpg --show-keys --with-fingerprint reto_public.asc`<br>
 **TODO:** RetoSwap arbs should post Fpr on website and SimpleX-Chat welcome message!<br>
 `gpg --import reto_public.asc`<br>
-`gpg --edit-key DAA24D878B8D36C90120A897CA02DAC12DAE2D0F`<br>
-`trust` <- You may chose 3 or 4<br>
-`save`<br>

-Downloading, verifying and trusting keys is a one-time thing.
+Downloading & verifying keys is a one-time thing.
 Binaries are verified after each download.<br>
 `cd /home/user/.tb/tor-browser/Browser/Downloads/`<br>
 `gpg --verify haveno-linux-deb.zip.sig && sha512sum haveno-linux-deb.zip`

 3. Extract the archive: right-click on the downloaded .zip (eg: /home/user/.tb/tor-browser/Browser/Downloads/haveno-linux-deb.zip), click “Extract Here”<br>
-4. Install the .deb: open the newly extracted folder `/home/user/.tb/tor-browser/Browser/Downloads/haveno-linux-deb/`, and in a terminal window on Whonix-Workstation, type sudo dpkg -i (with a trailing space) and then drag the .deb installer from the folder into the terminal to complete the filepath (eg: for Haveno-reto v1.0.18, it should be<br>
+4. Install the .deb: open the newly extracted folder<br>
+`/home/user/.tb/tor-browser/Browser/Downloads/haveno-linux-deb/` and in a terminal window, type sudo dpkg -i (with a trailing space) and then drag the .deb installer from the folder into the terminal to complete the filepath (eg: for Haveno-reto v1.0.18, it should be:<br>
-`sudo dpkg -i '/home/user/.tb/tor-browser/Browser/Downloads/haveno-linux-deb/haveno-v1.0.18-linux-x86_64-installer.deb`.
+`sudo dpkg -i '/home/user/.tb/tor-browser/Browser/Downloads/haveno-linux-deb/haveno-v1.0.18-linux-x86_64-installer.deb`<br>
 Press enter, Haveno-reto should be installed to /opt/haveno/.
-If it fails because of missing dependencies, run the command `sudo apt install -f` to download and install the missing dependencies, and then try the original sudo dpkg -i '[...].deb' command again.
+If it fails because of missing dependencies, run the command `sudo apt install -f` to download and install the missing dependencies and then try the original `sudo dpkg -i '[...].deb'` command again.

-??? info
-    Alternative install in a terminal window<br>
+??? info "Alternative install in a terminal window"
-    (I prefer to have everything in the User Downloads folder)<br>
+    Hint: I prefer to have everything in the User Downloads folder<br>
     `cd /home/user/.tb/tor-browser/Browser/Downloads/`<br>
     `gpg --verify haveno-linux-deb.zip.sig && sha512sum haveno-linux-deb.zip`<br>
     `unzip haveno-linux-deb.zip -d /home/user/Downloads/Haveno`<br>
-    `sudo dpkg -i /home/user/Downloads/Haveno/haveno-v*-linux-x86_64-installer.deb`
+    `sudo dpkg -i /home/user/Downloads/Haveno/haveno-v*-linux-x86_64-installer.deb`<br>
+    `rm /home/user/.tb/tor-browser/Browser/Downloads/haveno-linux-deb*`

 Haveno Launcher should be in `Applications` -> `Internet` You must edit it to:<br>
 `/opt/haveno/bin/Haveno --hiddenServiceAddress=Your_HiddenService_address.onion --nodePort=9999`

-??? info "Remember"
+??? info "Reminder"
-    Your_HiddenService_address is the saved output from Whonix-Gateway<br>
+    **Your_HiddenService_address** is the saved output from Whonix-Gateway<br>
     `sudo cat /var/lib/tor/haveno_service/hostname`

-If not create a desktop shortcut: copy (or drag) `/opt/haveno/lib/haveno-Haveno.desktop to your desktop and add the cmdline options like in the launcher above.
+If not create a desktop shortcut: copy (or drag) `/opt/haveno/lib/haveno-Haveno.desktop` to your desktop and add the cmdline options like in the launcher above.

 You can list all available haveno-desktop options for cmdline:<br>
 `/opt/haveno/bin/Haveno -h`<br>